 Non-native speakers of a language often cannot tell the difference between words that native speakers swear are pronounced totally differently.
 Apparently, if you never had to distinguish between two phonemes during the first few years of your life, it takes lots of practice ever to learn to notice the difference.
 Most well known is the "flied lice" phenomenon (or, conversely, westerners' trouble with "getting" word tones), but can also happen between more closely related language.
 For example, Danes commonly have trouble telling the English words "dock", "duck", "dug", and "dog" apart.
 Or, for that matter, Dutch people and "bat", "bad", "bed" and "bet".

 Depending on the speaker's accent, those can be tricky distinctions for native English speakers.
-Some other examples of accent-induced confusion include "cot" and "caught", and "pin" and "pen".
+Some other examples of accent-induced confusion include "cot" and "caught", "pin" and "pen", and "Mary/merry/marry".

 This is especially true of visual languages like American Sign Language.
 Shape, position, and especially context are important to the meaning, so it can get confusing quickly if you don't know all the rules of the language.